 Skip to Content

-Quadriplegia in Personal Injury Cases
+Working With a Quadriplegia Lawyer in Personal Injury Cases

 Paralysis is more complex than most people realize.
 Depending on which vertebrae in the spine was injured and the amount of nerve damage from the injury, the paralyzed person may not be able to breathe without the assistance of ventilator.
 Generally, the higher the spinal injury is in the neck, the worse the damage.